-- Discuss any helpful background information, including that young person's current home situation, permanency goal, and any school-related information they have. - □ Ask for copies of the young person's documentation, including copies of their birth certificate, social security card, state ID/license, working papers, etc. - □ Let the Case Planner know that the Coach looks forward to working with him/her that the Coach can provide them with a monthly update and progress notes.
+- □ Discuss any helpful background information, including that young person's current home situation, permanency goal, and any school-related information they have. - ☐ Ask for copies of the young person's documentation, including copies of their birth certificate, social security card, state ID/license, working papers, etc. (See Fair Futures Program Manual Section 13). - □ Let the Case Planner know that the Coach looks forward to working with him/her that the Coach will be providing them with a monthly update and progress notes.
 This is helpful for the Case Planner's records and Family Court process.